 If the case doesn’t rattle at all, you should also check where the instrument is resting inside the case and on which parts of the instrument pressure is being applied.

 As a general rule, if the instrument is resting primarily on any of the “sticking out” keys (eg. Low Bb/C#/B/G# table or palm keys on a sax) it is an incorrect fit.
 Plus, if there is pressure on the top half of the body that pushes it sideways this is likely to cause the mechanism to bend.

 Believe it or not, even the original manufacturer’s case may not be the best or most suited case for your instrument.
 And don’t forget that cases can also wear.
 The mouldings might compress or become damaged over time thus reducing their effectiveness.

-Never underestimate the value of a good case in transporting your instrument as well, combined with key clamps where applicable, travelling with your instrument in a high-quality, correct fitting case can mean the difference between your instrument arriving in perfect condition or barely playing.
+Never underestimate the value of a good case in transporting your instrument as well, combined with key clamps where applicable, traveling with your instrument in a high-quality, correct fitting case can mean the difference between your instrument arriving in perfect condition or barely playing.
 Many cases are also designed for specific purposes and should be taken into consideration as to what will suit your use best.
 An example of this is the Bam Cabine case range that is made for fit carry on limits in planes.

 Investing in the right case could save you HUNDREDS of dollars in the mid-term.
 This is your instrument’s best case scenario.
 Even with the perfect fitting case it won't make any difference if you don't make sure you close the case before picking it up.
 Every year we see a couple of instruments that have experienced flight because the owners forgot to latch or zip up the case before going to carry it away.
 This can be easier to do than it sounds.
 A tip we like is to always have the lid open if the case is open.
 If you close the lid, zip or latch it straight away.